 The Bears Den offers classic American fare.
 Burgers, sandwiches, and salads dominate the menu.
 We gobbled down nachos for an appetizer and savored juicy burgers for dinner.

 Located in midtown Harrisburg, The Millworks is a restaurant, brewery, and art space.
 Much of the interior has been built from reclaimed wood and brick, giving it a warm, historic vibe.
 Their menu changes seasonally and is largely based on what local farmers have to offer.

 I enjoyed my chicken sandwich lunch, but the real highlight was walking through the art galleries where local artists can be found creating and selling their work.
 You’ll find paintings, jewelry, soap and more.

 The Millworks has a rooftop beirgarten, a great bar, and an outdoor courtyard when the weather is nice.
-I’m not a huge beer fan, but I loved their Cherry Berry Gose and bought some to take home.
+I love sour beers, and their Cherry Berry Gose was so delicious that I bought some to take home.

 Greystone Public House

 The original stone building at Greystone Public House was built in 1798 by Godfrey Fritchey, one of Harrisburg’s earliest settlers.
 Fritchey designed the house to resemble his former home in Bavaria.
 In 1805, Fritchey obtained a liquor license to operate Fritchey Tavern.

 While some of the smaller rooms characteristic of this type of tavern have been opened up to provide large spaces, the restaurant still keeps much of its history and feels like a “house.”
 My friends and I ate upstairs in a small room that gave us privacy and a very intimate feel.